lybe-source/etarpg/README.md

 - templates\discord\check.html.twig
 - public\assets\js\check.js

-All members of the discord will be able to send a command daily, enabling them to hit a monster and potentially get an item or just play money to buy items in the shop, which will be randomised every x amount of time.
+All members of the discord will be able to send a command daily, enabling them to hit a monster and potentially get an item or just earn money to buy items in the shop, which will be randomised every x amount of time.

 Each item must give a score, accumulated in the entity Leaderboard in order to calculate the rank of the members.